dem108/document-understanding/README.md

 Specify the local files to process.

 - Copy `target_files.txt.dist` to `target_files.txt`.
 - Replace the file path in the file.
-It can be outside of the project folder. `dir /s /b /a:-D` (list all files under current directory) can be useful to create one.
+It can be outside of the project folder. `dir /s /b /a:-D > temp.txt` (list all files under current directory) can be useful to create one.

 Set the environment variables with your own values before running the sample: